wp-plugins/roost-for-bloggers/readme.txt

 6. Subscription control from Chrome notification tray.
 7. Easy for visitors to subscribe to your site in Safari.
 Easy peasy!
 8. Notifications will be delivered in the top-right corner of your subscribers screen.
 (Safari)
 9. Create your Roost Account.
-(It's Free!)
 10. Or log in to your existing Roost account.
 11. Roost plugin from the WordPress dashboard showing analytics.
 12. Powerful control on how your visitors can subscribe and how your notifications are sent.